ComfortDelGro looking to float Australian unit by year end

-SINGAPORE - Singapore-listed transport group ComfortDelGro Corp is looking to float its wholly owned Australian subsidiary by the end of the year.
+Singapore-listed transport group ComfortDelGro Corp is looking to float its wholly owned Australian subsidiary by the year end.

-The group, which posted an interim net profit of $91 million for the period ended June 30, said in a statement on Monday (Aug 16) that ComfortDelGro Corp Australia will be listed on the Australian Securities Exchange.
+The group, which posted an interim net profit of $91 million for the period ended June 30, said in a statement yesterday that ComfortDelGro Corp Australia will be listed on the Australian Securities Exchange.

 The Australian unit has some $1.23 billion in non-current assets.